RakeshBattineedi/Detecting-the-Most-Popular-Topics-from-Live-Twitter-Message-Streams-using-the-Lossy-Counting-Algo/README.md

 • List the top 100 most popular hashtags every 10 seconds

-• Parallelize the analysis of your system
+• Parallelize the analysis of the system

 To perform above tasks, we require to use Apache Storm, and Twitter Stream APIs.